Diagnosis

 Further Investigations (if clinically needed)

 Not everyone needs scans or additional tests.
-These will be used only when appropriate – for example, if symptoms suggest another condition, or if further clarity is needed in the diagnostic process.
+These will be used only when appropriate, for example if symptoms suggest another condition, or if further clarity is needed in the diagnostic process.

 Differential Diagnosis and Avoiding Misdiagnosis